 Book a scan today using our online booking system.
 BOOK NOW

-The private testicular ultrasound is a screening scan to examine the male reproductive organs such as the testes, epididymis, spermatic cord and the scrotum.
+The private testicular ultrasound is a men's health, screening ultrasound scan to examine the male reproductive organs such as the testes, epididymis, spermatic cord and the scrotum.
 Testicular lumps are very common and the test will identify what the lump is for example if the lump is benign such a cyst or something more serious such as testicular cancer.

 The scrotum or testicular sack contains the testes and the epididymis.
 It is very common for pain or lumps to developed within the scrotal sac.
 In most cases these lumps are benign and the scrotal ultrasound is being used to confirm what the lump is.
 Other possible abnormalities within the scrotal sac are an absent or undescended testicle, inflammation, testicular torsion (twisted testis), fluid collection, enlarged blood vessels (varicoceles) or a mass (lump or a tumour), infertility.

 The testicular ultrasound scan may be performed in the investigation of a number of problems including: